 a.
 Myomectomy

-This surgery removes fibroids while preserving the uterus.
-Therefore, it is suitable for women who want to conceive in the future.
+This surgical procedure removes uterine fibroids while preserving the uterus.
+Therefore, it is often recommended for women who wish to conceive in the future or retain fertility options.

 b.
 Hysterectomy